Full-range speaker

 Cross-section of a full-range loudspeaker driver using a whizzer cone design.

 Fostex FE206e (modified) full range drive unit using a whizzer cone.

 Goodmans Axiette, one of the first single-cone full-range drivers.

-A full-range loudspeaker drive unit is defined as a driver which reproduces as much of the audible frequency range as possible, within the limitations imposed by the physical constraints of a specific design.
+A full-range loudspeaker drive unit is defined as a driver which accepts and reproduces as much of the audible frequency range (20 Hz to 20 kHz) as possible, within the limitations imposed by the physical constraints of a specific design.
 The frequency range of these drivers is maximized through the use of a whizzer cone and other means.
 Most single driver systems, such as those in radios, or small computer speaker designs, cannot reproduce all of the audible frequencies or the entire audible audio range (i.e., sound within the range of human hearing).

 Typical designs

 Typically, a full-range drive unit consists of a single driver element, or voice coil, used to move and control a diaphragm.
 Often the cone structure includes optimizations to enhance high-frequency performance.
 For example, a small low-mass horn or whizzer cone can be mounted where the voice coil and diaphragm meet, thereby increasing the output at high frequencies.
 The shape and materials used in the cone and whizzer are highly optimized.
 Manufacturers strive to optimize the materials, design, and construction of each component to achieve optimal performance and audio fidelity.
 Advanced technologies such as neodymium magnets, voice coil cooling systems, and wave guides further enhance the speakers’ capabilities, ensuring accurate sound reproduction and minimizing distortion.
+However, a full-range speaker, even with whizzer cone and bass reflex, usually still has audio attenuation for frequency lower than 100 Hz and higher than 10 KHz.

 Another arrangement uses a radiating dome in place of the usual dust-cap; it is acoustically active.
 In most speaker drivers such dust-caps are constructed so as to be relatively acoustically inert.
 Sometimes the dust-cap takes the form of a small conical shape, claimed to improve dispersion at higher frequencies.
 Yet other designs simply modify the diaphragm and dome/whizzer materials instead of compliantly coupling the diaphragm to achieve full-range operation.

 In some designs, the main diaphragm may be coupled to the voice coil using a compliant bond such that high frequency vibrations are not transmitted into it, but instead move the whizzer cone.
 The technique of using a compliantly coupled (or modified) diaphragm for the low frequencies and auxiliary whizzer or modified dust-cap (dome) for the high frequency response of a speaker is a mechanical implementation of an audio crossover.